 If the Republicans sell us down the river again, like they did with Reagan, it'll be time for a third party.

-If if it if it ever happened, uh it likely would not be good unless it's so outrageous what the Republicans do that they lose the whole party in essence.
+If it ever happened, it likely would not be good unless it's so outrageous what the Republicans do that they lose the whole party in essence.

-But you don't think they're gonna lose the whole party if they try and sell us down the river again?
+But you don't think they're going to lose the whole party if they try and sell us down the river again?

 Lindsey Graham, McCain, they might as well be Democrats.